cloudmesh/cloudmesh1/docs/source/man/man.rst

                            interactive selection

     DESCRIPTION
-       often we have to type in a command multiple times.
-To save us typng the name of the commonad, we have defined a simple scope thatcan be activated with the use command
+       Often we have to type in a command multiple times.
+To save us typng the name of the command, we have defined a simple scope that can be activated with the use command

     ARGUMENTS:
         list         list the available scopes